-Former Cabinet Ministers must comply with the following rules at all times:
+Former staff members must comply with the following rules at all times:

-a) Conduct themselves so as not to obtain undue benefit from their prior office.
-(Section 57 of the Code)
+a) Conduct themselves so as not to obtain undue benefit from their prior position.
+(Section 23 of the Regulation / Section 22 of the Rules)

-To understand what constitutes an undue benefit, it is important to consider how the situation might be different if the individual had not been a former Cabinet Minister.
+To understand what constitutes an undue benefit, it is important to consider how the situation might be different if the staff member had not previously held that position.
 The benefit might be an advantage, a favour, a preference, a privilege, a profit or something useful that may or may not have economic value.
 For a benefit to be considered undue, it must violate the rules and the established practices.